-Many of original Historical Data Patent Application factors re-emerge, and some new factors – such as advertising traffic, are raised to a more prominent role.
-The claims section of the second patent application that I list below expands upon what is found in the March, 2005 document.
+Many of the original Historical Data Patent Application factors re-emerge, and some new factors – such as advertising traffic, are raised to a more prominent role.
+The claims section of the second patent application that I list below expands upon what is found in the March 2005 document.

 The purchasing or trading of links to improve the rankings of pages is mentioned in a section on ranking, and detection involves tracking spikes in traffic to a page over time.

-Rand Fishken created a nice overview of the original historical data patent application, and going through that first might be helpful.
+Rand Fishkin created a nice overview of the original historical data patent application, and going through that first might be helpful.
 The description sections of the patent filings haven’t changed much at all.

-Many of the authors who appeared upon the 2005 patent filing are also listed upon the first of the newer filings.
+Many of the authors who appeared upon the 2005 historical data patent filing are also listed upon the first of the newer filings.